AnnaWijetunga/evergoal-frontend/README.md

 Evergoal is perfect for professionals who want to organize their personal and professional goals in one tidy place.
 This goal organizer can help keep you organized while also tracking goal progress over time.

-You can add a new goal, and within that goal, add new objectives to help keep your goal actionable.
+You can add a new goal, and within that goal, add many new objectives to help keep your goal actionable.
 Once an objective is complete, you can check the box - complete!
 You can delete the entire goal, or any of the objectives, at any time.

 ## Installation